CHATTER: A Character Attribution Dataset for Narrative Understanding: Data Statistics

-In total, \evaldataset{} contains 1062 labeled character-trope pairs, covering 271 characters, 897 tropes and 78 movies.
-It contains 556 positive and 506 negative pairs.
-We include the annotations of the individual raters in \evaldataset{} to encourage multiannotator modeling.
-Table~\ref{tab:statistics} shows some data statistics of \dataset{} and \evaldataset{}.
+\dataset{} contains 88124 character-trope pairs with an almost 50-50 split between positive and negative pairs.
+It covers 2998 unique characters from 660 movies and 12967 tropes. \evaldataset{} contains 1061 human-annotated character-trope pairs, covering 271 characters, 896 tropes, and 78 movies.
+It contains 555 positive and 506 negative pairs.
+Tables \ref{tab:statistics} and \ref{tab:statistics2} show some data statistics of \dataset{} and \evaldataset{}.

+Most characters appear in a single movie script in our dataset. \dataset{} contains attribution labels for about 30 tropes for each character.
+Segments indicate the portions of a movie script where a character speaks or is mentioned.
+As shown in Table~\ref{tab:statistics2}, the maximum size of a movie script or a character segment can exceed 87K and 28K words, respectively.
+This corresponds to 158K and 43K tokens, respectively (We used the Llama3 \citep{dubey2024llama} tiktoken-based BPE tokenizer).
+Therefore, we must use a model capable of handling long contexts for the attribution task.

+Most movies in our dataset have been produced in the UK or the US after 1980.
+They cover a wide range of genres.
+The top five genres -- \textit{Action}, \textit{Drama}, \textit{Thriller}, \textit{Adventure}, and \textit{Comedy} -- cover more than 50\% of the movies.
+Table~\ref{tab:examples} shows qualitative examples from the \evaldataset{} dataset.
+The tropes can relate to the character's attitude and personality (\textit{NiceGuy}), some experience or incident (\textit{SoreLoser}), or their overall story (\textit{EarnYourHappyEnding}).
+The character attribution task entails that the model understands the trope definition, reads the scripts of the movies where the character appears, and, based on that, decides whether the character portrays the trope.
+Appendix \ref{sec:tropes} lists the most commonly occurring tropes and their definitions to visualize the trope space.

+Our dataset does not contain scripts for all the movies where the character appears.
+For example, the character Arthur Fleck "Joker" has appeared in multiple movies, comics, and TV shows, but \dataset{} only contains the movie script of the \textit{Joker (2019)} movie.
+The TVTropes contributors and our raters draw their knowledge of the character from all sources.
+However, the attribution model predicts the attribute labels based only on the screenplay and its pretraining data.
+Therefore, intractable character-trope pairs could exist for which the model has insufficient information.
+In future work, we will investigate ways to find such intractable samples in our dataset.